Legal Language Services ranks the US federal district in Puerto Rico as a district with moderately regulated legal interpreting requirements.

 Puerto Rico also recognizes certified interpreters from states offering Consortium-based certification as well as federal certification and the National Judiciary Interpreter and Translator Certification Exam.

-Puerto Rico accepts certification in the following languages, based on certification by the Consortium for Court Interpreter Certification:
+Puerto Rico accepts certification in the following languages:

 Courts in Puerto Rico define legal interpreters in the following three ways: